BucKetBosS/KeyLogger_Windows/README.md

 This is a basic keylogger written completely in C++, making use of the  'GetAsyncKeyState' API This is written in Microsoft Visual Studio Ultimate 2013

-Features:
+#Features:

 monitor the keystrokes

-Upcomming:
+Stealth

+Log Get Active window name

+#Upcomming:

+~~Stealth~~ (done)

 Support for Keys that do not have  printable ASCII character equivalent (eg. backspace, tab, etc.)

-Stealth
+Differentiate between uppercase and lowercase letters

 Auto Screenshot

 Send the Log to email

 and many more

 An executable of the code is present in the  /debug directory